Light, Form and Color

 Chlorophyll

 Chlorophyll is the natural pigment responsible for the green color of plants, algae, and cyanobacteria.
-However, it is far more than just a color: it is the biological engine that sustains life on Earth.
+However, it is much more than just a color: it is the biological engine that sustains life on Earth.
 Chlorophyll molecules are excellent at absorbing sunlight in the blue and red frequencies.
-However, they cannot absorb the frequency of green light.
+However, they cannot absorb the green light frequency.
 Because this light is not utilized, it is reflected back.
 Our eyes capture this rejection, which is why we see the plant world in this color.

 • Chlorophyll a: Present in all photosynthetic organisms.
-It absorbs red-violet light best and exhibits a bluish-green hue.
+It absorbs red-violet light best and exhibits a blue-green hue.

 • Chlorophyll b: Functions as a secondary solar panel in plants and green algae, helping to capture more light.
-It exhibits a yellowish-green hue.
+It exhibits a yellow-green hue.

 Clarity

 Diamond clarity (or purity) is the scale that measures the quantity, size, and visibility of the imperfections a stone possesses.
-It is one of the diamond's famous 4 Cs (GIA), along with Cut, Color, and Carat.
-These imperfections are divided into two types: inclusions (internal characteristics, such as tiny carbon crystals or fractures trapped inside the stone as it formed in the Earth) and blemishes (external surface defects, such as scratches).
+It is one of the famous 4 Cs (GIA) of a diamond (along with Cut, Color, and Carat).
+These imperfections are divided into two types: inclusions (internal characteristics, such as tiny carbon crystals or fractures trapped inside the stone while it formed within the Earth) and blemishes (external defects on the surface, such as scratches).

 Color Zoning

-Color zoning is a visual phenomenon that occurs when a single gemstone features areas with visibly different colors or color intensities in its interior.
-Instead of possessing a perfectly homogeneous color, the gem exhibits bands, stripes, or sectors of distinct hues.
+Color zoning is a visual phenomenon that occurs when a single gemstone presents areas with noticeably different colors or color intensities within its interior.
+Instead of having a perfectly homogenous color, the gem displays bands, stripes, or sectors of distinct hues.

 Crystal